Welcome back to another in the Sew Great to be Organised series.

-Notions are all the small paraphernalia that accompanies sewing.
-Like scissors, pins and thread.
+We're not talking about ideas in your head ... notions are all the small paraphernalia that accompanies sewing, like scissors, pins and thread.

 Some people approach storage from a purely practical point of view.
 They just want a solution which doesn’t have to look pretty, it just has to work.